alfalfacow/Colorectal-Cancer-Spatial-Transcriptomics/MSI Annotation/2-Running-Map-On-HPC.md

 First, we run a command to configure the google document format into the necessary format:
 ```
-cd /path/to/your/project/directory #change current directory to your project directory (whichever one you made)
+cd /path/to/your/project/directory #change current directory to your project directory (whichever one you made) to access the sbatch file
 dos2unix MAP_script.txt
 ```
 Then we can send off the script as a batch job using sbatch!